 The most time-consuming part of creating an online shop is entering your products.
-This is not due to WooCommerce or WordPress , but to the creation of product texts, image processing, the creation of product features and product variants, the assignment of prices, meta information for search engine optimisation, etc. WooCommerce provides you with your own fields for all these details, which can also be expanded by Plugins :
+This is not due to WooCommerce or WordPress, but to the creation of product texts, image processing, the creation of product features and product variants, the assignment of prices, meta information for search engine optimization, etc. WooCommerce provides you with your own fields for all these details, which can also be expanded by plugins:

 In practice, WP All Import or the Product CSV Import Suite from WooCommerce itself have proven to be particularly useful.
 The former is preferred by many online shops and developers because of its numerous functions: